- Service & Repair

 Terrain is a major concern when considering a manual wheelchair.
 Maneuvering on thick carpet, for example, will be slower than on tile or linoleum.
 Going uphill can be exhausting and downhill grades are dangerous for individuals who donâ€™t have the strength needed to control their speed.

 Lighter manual wheelchairs are popular with those who have difficulty using a traditional manual wheelchair.
 Light weight models usually weigh around 27 – 35 pounds and require less effort to move than a full-sized manual wheelchair.

 Ultra-Light wheelchairs are also available, making them very maneuverable and easy to transport.
 Ultra-light weight chairs come in strong high tech composites and fibers and are a popular choice for those who are very active and strive for high performance.

-Wheelchair manufacturers tend to offer greater flexibility than mobility-scooter makers for customising their products.
+Wheelchair manufacturers tend to offer greater flexibility than mobility scooter makers for customizing their products.